 You can travel the Trans-Siberian Railway either eastbound or westbound.
 Most travellers tend to begin their journey west in Moscow and travel east.
 However, if you are after a more authentic experience and want to interact with locals or improve your Russian skills, we would recommend you consider departing from Vladivostok or Beijing and head west from there.
 You will be more likely to encounter fewer tourists and instead, share the train with locals on the way home from work.

 Travelling on the Trans-Siberian Railway provides you with a wealth of opportunities to visit some of the most famous, unusual and spectacularly beautiful destinations in Russia.
 Some of the stations themselves are incredibly impressive, from the imposing Soviet behemoth of Novosibirsk station to Sludyanka station near Lake Baikal – the only railway station in the world to be built entirely of marble.
-Some of the most popular stopping off points for travellers are Kazan, the city of Yekaterinburg with its fascinating Tsarist history, Irkutsk, the main gateway to Lake Baikal, and Ulan-Ude, Siberia’s frontier bastion of Buddhist Mongol culture.
+Some of the most popular stopping off points for travellers is Kazan, the city of Yekaterinburg with its fascinating Tsarist history, Irkutsk, the main gateway to Lake Baikal, and Ulan-Ude, Siberia’s frontier bastion of Buddhist Mongol culture.
 Click here to read about the top 13 Trans-Siberian Railway stops every traveller needs to visit.

 Note: Stopovers must be organised in advance.
 Reservations are required for all trains so you cannot decide to hop off one train and catch another without the necessary ticket.